-By analogy with the Horizon Europe Annual Work Porgramme 2023-2025 call conditions, The EU-Rail Executive Director may decide to open the call up to one month prior to or after the envisaged date(s) of opening as well as may decide to delay the deadline(s) by up to two months.
-This provision apply to all call topics here-in detailed.
+By analogy with the Horizon Europe Annual Work Porgramme 2023-2025 call conditions, the EU-Rail Executive Director may decide to open the call up to one month prior to or after the envisaged date(s) of opening as well as may decide to delay the deadline(s) by up to two months.
+This provision applies to all call topics here-in detailed.

-Topics Type of Action Expected EU contribution per project (EUR million) Number of projects expected to be funded Opening: 26 February 2025 Deadline(s): 7 May 2025
+Topics Type of Action Expected EU contribution per project (EUR million) 51 Number of projects expected to be funded Opening: 26 February 2025 Deadline(s): 7 May 2025 HORIZON-ER- JU-2025-FA7- 01 IA 3,0 1